 Santiago de Compostela is a beautiful city in Galicia, Northern Spain.
 It’s one of the most important cities in the region.
 Most foreign tourists visit it as a part of their Camino de Santiago pilgrimage.
-The Cathedral of Santiago de Compostela is the burial place of Apostle St.James, one of the twelve apostles of Jesus.
+According to the legend, the Cathedral of Santiago de Compostela is the burial place of Apostle St.James, one of the twelve apostles of Jesus.
+The city plays an important role in the history of the Camino de Santiago, one of the main pilgrimage routes in Europe.
 Since the rediscovery of the tomb of St.James in the 9th-century hundreds of thousands of people arrived in Santiago following different Camino routes.
 Even if you’re not a pilgrim the city is a great place to visit.
 Santiago offers many interesting things to do from visiting historical monuments to wine and tapas tasting.

 How to get to Santiago de Compostela?